 4. Domain Complexity

-• General annotation tasks like bounding boxes, transcription, or basic product categorization are cost-effective to outsource, especially when vendors provide annotators trained across multiple domains.
-Hybrid setups often pair vendor annotation with in-house subject matter expert reviews.
+- General annotation tasks like bounding boxes, transcription, or basic product categorization are cost-effective to outsource, especially when vendors provide annotators trained across multiple domains.
+Hybrid setups often pair vendor annotations with in-house subject-matter expert reviews.

 5. Quality Control

-• Outsourcing can achieve equal or higher quality if vendors employ rigorous practices such as gold standard datasets, inter-annotator agreement checks, multi-layer QA reviews, and human-in-the-loop validation.
+- Outsourcing can achieve equal or higher quality if vendors employ rigorous practices such as using gold-standard datasets, conducting inter-annotator agreement checks, performing multi-layer QA reviews, and implementing human-in-the-loop validation.
 Forrester research shows that vendors combining automation with HITL approaches can improve accuracy rates by more than 15% compared to manual-only methods.

-Increasingly, enterprises adopt a hybrid model, combining in-house control with outsourced scalability.
+Increasingly, enterprises adopt a hybrid model that combines in-house control with outsourced scalability.

 Example: A financial services firm annotated high-risk loan applications internally but outsourced historical transaction labeling to a vendor.
-This strategy preserved compliance while accelerating fraud detection model development.
+This strategy maintained compliance while accelerating the development of the fraud detection model.

 Hybrid models deliver flexibility: sensitive data remains protected internally, while outsourcing addresses scale and efficiency for less critical tasks.